Learn to buy and sell antiques and collectibles

 After you have listed your collection of junk, answer questions from bidders as needed.
 Do not bid on your own auctions.
 This is called shill bidding, and will result in your being thrown off eBay.

-When you receive payment, ship the items to the buyers.
-Include a note thanking the buyer for his purchase with your address on it within each package.
+When packing your sales, include a note thanking the buyer for his purchase with your address on it within each package.
 This way if the label comes off the package, the post office can return it to you.

 After the buyer leaves feedback for you, leave feedback for him.
 Here's an article about eBay feedback.
 Some people argue with me about when to leave feedback.
-I have sold over 14,752 items on eBay, and taught over 9,000 people how to profitably sell on eBay.
 I am not interested in the "feelings" of want-a-bees.
 You shouldn't be either.

 Selling on eBay is a business.
 Make your decisions based on what is in your best interests.
 Forcing your buyers to leave feedback for you before you leave feedback for them is good business sense.